-Jess Meyer is a Physician Assistant at Advantage Orthopedic and Sports Medicine and he loves to travel.
+Jess Meyer, PA-C is a Physician Associate at Advantage Orthopedic and Sports Medicine and he loves to travel.
 Growing up, he took trips with his family, but those trips didn’t extend much beyond where the family station wagon would take them.
 The day he left home the real exploration began.
 Jess served in the military for four years and with that, he learned how to travel light and live out of a duffle bag.
 During his service, he was stationed in the Persian Gulf, in Saudi Arabia.
 He met many people and saw different cultures and at that moment he realized there was a whole world he hadn’t seen – that he wanted someday to explore.

 In college he made his way across the globe on a shoestring budget, often staying in hostels and with friends.
 He spent time in Portugal, Morocco, Gibraltar and even lived in Spain for some time.
 Jess finished college at Stanford University and went on to become a PA and following that he began work and had a family.
 He missed having the time to take extended trips.
 So, after many years of practice and saving his vacation time, he decided to take the time for a month-long trip.